memoria-io/archived-reactive/README.md

 `jutils` is a reactive functional utilities' library, an opinionated and pragmatic learning effort.
 It was created because I found much reused code after combining multiple libraries;

-One example is the combination of [Project Reactor](https://projectreactor.io/) along with [VAVR](https://vavr.io), it became clear that there was a need for functional utility methods like the ones in [functional](core/src/main/java/io/memoria/jutils/core/utils/functional) package.
+One example is the combination of [Project Reactor](https://projectreactor.io/) along with [VAVR](https://vavr.io), it became clear, that there was a need for functional utility methods like the ones in [functional](core/src/main/java/io/memoria/jutils/core/utils/functional) package.

 **Why I moved Jutils from my own github account to become under Memoria ?**